bryantanjw/lesswrong-gpt/README.md

 There is a 100ms delay between each request to avoid rate limiting.

-This process will take 20-30 minutes.
+This process will take 2-3 hours.

 ### App